stephen1000/dbt_dojo/lessons/lesson03_tests/lesson.md

 Add a relationship test to the foreign key fields in `orders` and `payments`.

 ## Extra Credit
+Try breaking some some tests by modifying the files in `data` then running `dbt seed && dbt run`.

 Add appropriate tests to the models we made in `reporting`.
 Which tests are you adding and why?